Home Compare NWG.L vs TBCG.L

 Profitability

-NatWest Group plc sits higher in the group on profitability, adding to the overall structural advantage.
+NatWest Group plc sits in the stronger part of the group on profitability, while TBC Bank Group PLC is closer to mid-pack.

 Growth